spoike/pico8-workshop/11-what-to-do-next.md

 - You could try getting the ghosts not to bunch up together by letting them nudge away from each other whenever they collide.

-- You could let the ghosts move faster as time progresses.
+- You could let the ghosts move faster as time progresses to increase difficulty.

 - Add more pickups with more sprites.
 Should something else happen when you pick them up?

+- Try animating some sprites.

 - By default, black is treated as transparent color.
 If you don't want that, you can initialize the game with [`PALT` function](https://pico-8.fandom.com/wiki/Palt) to set another color to be transparent instead.
 E.g. the pink color (14) as transparent?